nandika-k/Easy-S-and-P/README.md

 Easy S&P is a stock screener that allows user to filter stocks by sector and sort them by key metrics.
 Future updates will include availability online tools like a news sentiment analyzer built using AWS Sagemaker.

 ### Tech Stack
-Python, MySQL, JavaScript, HTML, FastAPI, CSS
+Python, MySQL, HTML, JavaScript, FastAPI, CSS

 ### Next Steps
+- Add data from EDGAR
 - Deploy the app online with AWS tools
 - Implement news sentiment analysis using AWS SageMaker